cig0/old_blog/newly-installed-applications-not-showing-up-in-ubuntu-unity-dash.md

 </a>

 <br>
-There's an annoying bug that prevents applications installed via a DEB file, be it either via CLI or the Ubuntu Software Center, from showing up in dash after being installed.
+There's an annoying bug that prevents applications installed via a DEB file, be it either via CLI or the Ubuntu Software Center from showing up in dash after being installed.

 A bug report under the name of **Newly installed applications do not show in the dash** was initially filled on October 16th, 2015 (!) and despite this being a highly annoying usability breakage it has been classified since then as of 'low importance' (!!).